daormar/debasher/doc/design_doc_resident.md

 process script, and it is the process itself that decides what to do depending on whether it finds a checkpoint in its folder or not.
-This also simplifies point 5 (recovery): no special "recovery mode" logic is needed in the supervisor, only failure detection and running the script; the rest (looking for a checkpoint, restoring it or not, draining the log or not) is resolved by the process itself, exactly as on any startup.
+This also simplifies point 5 (recovery): no special "recovery mode" logic is needed in the supervisor, only failure detection and running the script; the rest (looking for a checkpoint, restoring it or not, how much of the log to replay) is resolved by the process itself, exactly as on any startup.

 **Resetting checkpoints as an external operation, not yet built**: to force a clean start, it